DI MA-1

-The DI MA-1 (Note: Sometimes known as the MA1.) is a family of Myanmar-made assault rifles chambered for 5.56×45mm NATO, produced by the Myanmar Directorate of Defence Industries.
+The DI MA-1 (Note: Sometimes known as the MA1.) is a family of Burmese-made assault rifles chambered for 5.56×45mm NATO, produced by the Myanmar Directorate of Defence Industries.

 The MA designation on the weapon means Myanmar Army.
 The series are sometimes erroneously referred to as the EMERK-3.

 History

 The Tatmadaw was armed with the BA63 (Burma Army 63), the Myanma-made version of the Heckler & Koch G3A3 battle rifle made under license agreement with West Germany under the Ka Pa Sa factories in partnership with Fritz Werner Industry Ausrustungen-Gmbh (FRG) and the German Technical Corporation Agency.
 However, it was considered too heavy for Myanma soldiers to use in jungle warfare.

 A team of engineers from IMI reportedly visited Yangon in 1991, helping with preparing the foundation to manufacture the MA-1s.
 Reports cite Israel's support of Myanmar in developing the MA-1 despite repeated denials by Israeli officials based in Myanmar, Singapore and Thailand.